 The lake upstream of the dam is used by the associated hydro-electric plant and also for recreation.

 An extensive fish ladder allows migratory fish access to the river system upstream of the dam.

-The white smears that can be seen on the photo are snow.
+The white smears on the photo are snow.
 At this point it was snowing heavily.
 We were glad when that soon stopped.

-As we walked along Dr. Fisch explained that there had been a severe thunderstorm move through the area this past summer.
-It had many microbursts associated with it that snapped off or leveled trees along the river.
-She said that many of the walking trails were still blocked.
+As we walked along, Dr. Fisch explained that there had been a severe thunderstorm this past summer.
+It brought microbursts that snapped off or leveled trees along the river.
+Many of the walking trails were still blocked.

 The area is a nature preserve called Itzschleifen.
 The discussion at the link is the best online resource that I've been able to find describing the area and some of its built attractions.
 It's a blog, therefore liable to disappear, but I hope it won't.